3unjee/devlogs/VLC/gui.md

-# GUI improvements proposal for VLC 4 (WIP)
+# VLC 4 - GUI improvements proposal (WIP)

 ## UX
 - Improve page transitions and animations (when clicking on different tabs).
     - Make sure we can disable or configure them from a single place.
 - Improve buttons and tab buttons animations / behavior to make them instant.
 - Improve scrolling area(s) performance, they are too slow for some reason.
+- Make a stacked "error popup" implementation instead of a list.

 ## UI
-- Improve buttons area (by reducing margins) and highlight to make them more subtle (i.e. as defined in the original design)
+- Improve buttons area (by reducing margins) and highlight to make them more subtle (i.e. as defined in the original design).
 - Improve the scrollbar visiblity and make them closer to the native look (both on Windows and Linux).
 - Improve shadows under navigation tabs to make them closer to the original design.
 - Increase grid and list delegate(s) margins to make them clearer and flat (to be confirmed, can be subjective).